scottx611x/CSCI-S-40/Lecture/Lectures.md

 ## Lecture 7:

+- Key Topics:
+  - UDP
+  - TCP
+  - 3-Way Handshake
+  - Sequencing
+    - How a specific stream of bits is divided into multiple segments which are sent individually over the wire in different IP datagrams
+  - Congestion Control
+    - "Slow Start" is a common method
+  - Connection Table

 - Most if not all modern devices are running IPv6.
 But when you talk to something on the larger net, it will most likely be IPv4 due to lack of support from intermediary networks.
 - Is IPv6 gonna happen?
 Yes!
 10% of traffic is currently!
 - Cellular networks had the foresight to be IPv6